-- 1. Develop a "family" of signage that creates a graphic continuity throughout the Project.
-In CityPlace, districting concepts may require individualized district signage "families". - Provide vehicular directionals consistent with City requirements that guide motorists to important destinations on-site, including major attractions, parks and parking facilities. - Include directional signs and maps that guide persons on foot and bicycle to important public services and facilities, parks, outdoor gathering areas, and major tenants. - Avoid signage in corner/driveway sight clearance areas
+- Develop a "family" of signage that creates a graphic continuity throughout the Project.
+In CityPlace, districting concepts may require individualized district signage "families,"- - 2.
+Wayfinding sign messaging shall be accessible for non-English-speaking visitors by including pictograms to communicate a typical destination. - 3.
+Provide vehicular directionals consistent with City requirements that guide motorists to important destinations on-site, including major attractions, parks and parking facilities. - 4.
+Include directional signs and maps that guide persons on foot and bicycle to important public services and facilities, parks, outdoor gathering areas, and major tenants. - 5.
+Avoid signage in corner/driveway sight clearance areas